-The little-known “Around The World In Three Years” odyssey of a group of Belgian soldiers during the First World War, which is the subject of a new book and a museum exhibition.
+The little-known “Around The World In Three Years” odyssey of a group of Belgian soldiers during the First World War.
+Given the name “King Albert’s Heroes”, this book describes their story.

 The book “King Albert’s Heroes” by August Thiry and the exhibition by the same name at In Flanders Fields Museum in Ypres details the incredible global odyssey of a group of 400 Belgian soldiers during the First World War.
 This is the Belgian Expeditionary Corps of Armoured Cars (Corps Expeditionnaire des Autos-Canons-Mitrailleuses Belges, or ACM).